 - Third party arrestment – moveable property held by a third party could be earmarked for arrestment in full or part repayment of the debt.

 - Exceptional attachment – this relates to non-essential items in and around your home that can be seized by an officer of the court holding this specific type of warrant.

 Dealing with messengers-at-arms and sheriff officers may seem daunting, but it helps to know and understand the powers that they hold.
 Scotland Debt Solutions offers advice to Scottish residents on what to do if contacted by an Officer of the Court.
-Phone our expert team to arrange a free initial meeting at one of four offices around Scotland.
+Phone our expert team to arrange a free initial meeting at one of five offices around Scotland.

 Your personal credit score plays an important part in securing new loans and credit, and can affect your financial life for better or worse.
 Lenders use the information in your credit file to determine whether you present a high risk of default, and if your credit score is low, you may find it difficult to […]